Rustam200391/threeGrowth/README.md

 # threeGrowth

-my selfwrite app with typescript an application demonstrating how and in how long to grow a tree
+my selfwrite app with typescript
+<h1>An application demonstrating how and in how long to grow a tree</h1>